Reducing your waste and composting

 The Green Johanna food waste composter produces an excellent quality compost for use in your garden.
 Designed for a shady position, it is a hot composter and breaks down all food waste quickly.
 It is also suitable for your garden waste.

-For a limited period as a Wiltshire resident you can buy a Green Johanna for just £40 (normally £48, discounted from £128.69).
+As a Wiltshire resident you can buy a Green Johanna for just £66 (discounted from £144.99).

 Reducing your waste